 Typical Compensation and Benefits Blunders to Avoid

-• Misclassifying employees within FLSA requirements.
+• Misclassifying employees under FLSA requirements.

 Partnering with HR on Compensation and Benefits Management